 The standard 400 IU is not enough to prevent deficiency in most people, but this is the most common amount on multivitamin labels.
 In fact, this is still another vitamin that many people are deficient in, and most aren't even aware of it.
 (See my articles on Zinc Deficiency and Magnesium Deficiency for two other examples).

 The research is still catching up on how important vitamin D is for good health.
 However, the vitamin D council has the latest, and the most accurate information regarding vitamin D. (Vitamin D is not actually a vitamin.
-It’s a hormone, and is part of the endocrine system).
+It’s a hormone and is part of the endocrine system).
 Click here for my article foods high in Vitamin D.

 What about Additives to Avoid?

 Okay, so I was satisfied with the fact that Nathan was getting all of the most important nutrients through his diet and/or through the supplements I was giving him.
 One thing I didn’t think about back then, however, was whether there were food additives in his diet that could be contributing to his symptoms.
 I never asked the question, “Do certain foods or ingredients affect kids with ADHD?”

 New Discovery of the Importance of Diet and Children with ADHD

 I didn’t start thinking about food additives until Nathan was seven, because I was overwhelmed with all of his other issues.
 And let’s face it.
 Most doctors don’t emphasize food or nutrition as potential therapy for special kiddos such as ours.
 My son’s doctor certainly didn’t.

 As a Registered Dietitian Nutritionist, we are required to complete a certain number of continuing education units.
 So, when it was time to search for that perfect continuing education class, I came across an awesome book titled, “Eating for Autism,” by Elizabeth Strickland.
-When I read this book, the lights started coming on, so to speak.
+When I read this book, the lights started coming on.
 And I immediately made changes to further improve Nathan's health.